Rearrange courses in Moodle

 - In the privacy settings, you can choose public, private, or unlisted.
 To ensure your students can view the video, select Public (anyone can view) or Unlisted (anyone with a link can view)

-- In a few minutes, your video will be availabe on YouTube!
+- In a few minutes, your video will be available on YouTube

 - Go to www.youtube.com, and view your video.